You can only apply for a scholarship if you meet the following requisites.

-A candidate should be a national and resident of one of the 31 countries of the VLIR-UOS country list for scholarships (not necessarily the same country) at the time of application.
+A candidate should be a national and resident of one of the following 31 countries (not necessarily the same country) at the time of application:

-The maximum age for an ICP candidate is 35 years for an initial masters and 40 years for an advanced masters.
-The maximum age for an ITP candidate is 45 years.
+The maximum age for a Master programme candidate is 35 years for an initial masters and 40 years for an advanced masters.
+The maximum age for a training candidate is 45 years.
 The candidate cannot succeed this age on January 1 of the intake year.

 - Professional background and experience

 VLIR-UOS gives priority to candidates who are employed in academic institutions, research institutes, governments, social economy or NGO’s, or aim a career in one of these sectors.
-However, also candidates employed in the profit sector (ICP and ITP) or newly graduated candidates without any work experience (ICP) can be eligible for the scholarship.
+However, also candidates employed in the profit sector or newly graduated candidates without any work experience (for Master programmes) can be eligible for the scholarship.

-The ITP candidate should have relevant professional experience and a support letter confirming (re)integration in a professional context where the acquired knowledge and skills will be immediately applicable.
+The training candidate should have relevant professional experience and a support letter confirming (re)integration in a professional context where the acquired knowledge and skills will be immediately applicable.

 - Fungibility with other VLIR-UOS funding

-A scholarship within the VLIR-UOS scholarship programme is not compatible with financial support within an IUC- or TEAM-project.
+A scholarship is not compatible with financial support within a VLIR-UOS funded IUC- or TEAM-project.
 Candidates working in a university where such projects are being organized, should submit a declaration of the project leader stating that the department where the candidate is employed is not involved in the project.